 New European FTL regulations

 The European Commission has now completed the necessary legislative processes to harmonise FTL under Subpart-FTL.
 Commission Regulation (EU) No. 83/2014 was entered into the EU Official Journal on 29 January 2014.
 The supporting EASA Decision material - Guidance Material (GM) and Acceptable Means of Compliance (AMC) - has also been published.
-The Regulation will become applicable on 18 February 2016 and all affected operators must have transitioned to compliance with the new rules by that date.
+The Regulation is applicable since 18 February 2016 and all affected operators must have transitioned to compliance with the new rules by that date.

-Note: By way of derogation from the requirements of Commission Regulation (EU) No. 83/2014, air taxi, emergency medical services and single pilot operations will continue to be subject to the current requirements under Article 8(4) of Regulation (EEC) No. 3922/91 and Subpart Q of Annex III to Regulation (EEC) No. 3922/91 and to related national exemptions based on safety risk assessments carried out by the competent authorities.
+Note: By way of derogation from the requirements of Commission Regulation (EU) No. 83/2014, air taxi, emergency medical services and single pilot operations will continue to be subject to the requirements under Regulation (EEC) No. 3922/91 and Subpart Q of Annex III (EC No 859/2008) to Regulation (EEC) No. 3922/91 and to related national exemptions based on safety risk assessments carried out by the competent authorities.
 Commercial Air Transport (CAT) operations with helicopters shall continue to comply with national regulations.

 Fatigue Risk Management System (FRMS)